 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same times each day.
 Do not apply large amounts of this medication, use it more often, or use it for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects may increase.

-Continue to use this medication for the full length of treatment prescribed, even if symptoms disappear after a few days.
-Stopping the medication too early may allow bacteria to continue to grow, which may result in a return of the infection.
+Continue to use this medication for the full time prescribed, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.

 Tell your doctor if your skin infection lasts or if it gets worse.

 Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.